DNArchery/DNArchery/README.md

 Q. What is working/not working?

-> The backend is in a stable structure and works according to the specified schema.
+> The backend is stable and works according to the specified schema.
 The GUI is just a wrapper around it that does I/O from the same API.

 ---